Call Now 505.900.0000

 – Derek B.

 Because of the size of commercial vehicles, truck accident victims are often more seriously injured than those in car accidents.
 And because of the nature of the trucking business, there may be several parties who may be responsible, each with their own insurance company.
-Your case may involve different parties that made mistakes, committed negligence, and are liable.
+Your case may involve different parties that made mistakes, committed negligence, and are liable for the truck accident.
 You may be compensated for property damage, medical costs, lost wages, pain and suffering, and other losses.

 There are many potential types of accidents when a car is involved in a truck crash.
 They depend on how fast the vehicles were going, the angle, and where they hit each other.
-Some Albuquerque tractor-trailer accidents include:
+Some different types of Albuquerque semi-truck accidents include:

-• Trailer Accidents: Cargo shifts making the truck unstable and more difficult to steer.
+• Trailer Accidents: Shifting loads can make the truck unstable and more difficult to steer.
 If there’s a flatbed and the cargo’s not secured correctly, it can fall off and strike a vehicle traveling behind it.

 • Underride Accidents: A car could get trapped under a trailer.